geerlingguy/ansible-role-swap/README.md

 The command used to create the swap file.
 You could switch to using `fallocate` to write the swap file more quickly, though there may be inconsistencies if not writing the file with `dd`.

+Mount options for the swap file entry in fstab can be customised.

+    swap_mount_opts: sw

 ## Dependencies

 None.